10 Essential Emotion Regulation Skills for Adults

 If you have difficulty in any of these areas, there is no need to criticize yourself but you have a target you can work on.

 1. Identifying which specific emotions you’re feeling.

 For example, do you know the difference between feeling jealous and feeling envious?
-How about the difference between shame and embarrassment? (*see the bottom of this article to find out if you’re right.)
+How about the difference between shame and embarrassment?
+(See the bottom of this post to find out if you’re right.)
 Do you recognize when you’re feeling anxious, angry, or ashamed?
 Are there some emotions you’re better at identifying in yourself than other emotions?
 (Many people have a hard time identifying when they feel ashamed but an easier time recognizing when they feel anxious.)

 2. Identifying which specific emotions someone else is feeling.

 For example, do you notice when your partner is reacting angrily because they are feeling anger and embarrassment, instead of just recognizing the anger element?

 Try to label others’ emotions correctly rather than just labeling others as “in a bad mood.”